peopleware/openapi/resource/search-index.md

 considers the event handled.
 When this would occur in stable environments or `mode`s, this is still the best approach to deal with a configuration error.

+Depending on the results returned from the retrieved search document, the search topic handler retrieves extra referenced content from the search engine to use in the search index document it creates, and might create new events for other search index documents to be updated eventually too.

 ### Search documents

 The search documents a service offer are specializations of a common structure.
 They have the following properties: